minamide-group/regex-matching-analyzer/README.md

 + Inside of character classes
 `]`,`\`

-### Repetitions
+### Repetition
-Repetitions matches greedy by default.
+A repetition expression matches greedy by default.
-Thus, they try to match as much as possible.
+Thus, it tries to match as much as possible.
-But If they are followed by `?`, then it becomes lazy and matches the minimum number of times possible.
+But If a repetition is followed by `?`, then it becomes lazy and matches the minimum number of times possible.

 ### Character classes
-In character classes, the following forms are supported.
+In character classes, the following forms are supported:
 - `char`: Single character
 - `char-char`: range
 - Special characters